-At a quarterly basis AIDS Care Unit collaborates with Research Unit, and Data Management Unit, organizes regional review workshops in which all ART clinics in the country participate.
-The inputs, processes, and expected outcomes of the regional review workshop is separately developed by AIDS Care Unit in consultation with Research Unit and Data Management Unit.
+At a quarterly basis AIDS Care Unit collaborates with Research Unit, Technical Bureau, and Data Management Unit, organizes regional training workshops in which all ART clinics in the country participate.
+The inputs, processes, and expected outcomes of the regional training workshop is separately developed by AIDS Care Unit in consultation with other Units of NCHADS.
+The aim of the training workshop is to continuously improve the capacity of Onsite CoC Team to implement Plan-Do-Check-Act cycle and data use to ensure the high rate of retention in the HIV program services from reactive to confirmatory test through the enrollment and receive quality ART services.